|

 so a new layer of reeds is added.
 Holes are left for fishing and fish

 farming.
-Reed houses are built.
-They use fires for warmth and cooking but
+Reed houses are built on the structure.
+They use fires for warmth and cooking, but

 and attractive and their handicrafts are first rate.
 We all did quite a